openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 would use the same set of credentials as the operator.
 The operator will need to maintain its own logic to minimize conflicts when sharing credentials with operands.

-Operator authors have a way to notify, guide, and assist Day-2 Operator admins in providing the required cloud provider credentials matched to their permission needs for install and update.
+Operator authors have a way to notify, guide, and assist OLM Operator admins in providing the required cloud provider credentials matched to their permission needs for install and update.

 Ideally, a solution here will work in both HyperShift (TAT always) and non-HyperShift clusters.

 ### Non-Goals

-Day 1 operators are not included in this proposal, they are pre-provisioned for TAT enabled clusters (at least for HyperShift)
+In-payload/CVO-managed operators are not included in this proposal, they are pre-provisioned for TAT enabled clusters (at least for HyperShift)

 Bring Your Own Credentials (BYOC) where an operator can manage and distribute credentials to its operands are out of